 Meet Liz Halliday

 I started my career in Midwifery in 2006, joining Trinity College Dublin as a mature student.
-After several years working in the Irish maternity services, serendipity struck and I found a new career working with Private Midwives, providing antenatal and postnatal care, facilitating home births and offering support in hospital for families on the east coast and into the midlands of Ireland for 9 years.
+After several years working in the Irish maternity services, serendipity struck and I found a new career working with Private Midwives, providing antenatal and postnatal care, facilitating home births and offering support in hospital for families on the east coast and into the midlands of Ireland for 11 years.

-I have been privileged to work with hundreds of families, learning something new with everyone that I have cared for.
+I have been privileged to work with hundreds of families, learning something new with every one that I have cared for.
 Supporting families through previous maternity trauma, breastfeeding challenges and helping them to gain access to basic care for their babies (sometimes denied to families who choose to birth at home) inspired me to undertake training in a variety of skills in order to offer my services to the families of Ireland.

 Tongue Tie Practitioner